prasadp4009/Vehicle-Routing-Problem-GPU-CUDA/README.md

 6. This will generate routes.txt, an output file
 7. To generate graph run the python script "python routesGraphGen.py" in command prompt

-Please contact Prasad Pandit (prasad@pdx.edu), Radhika Mandlekar (radhika@pdx.edu) if you have any questions.
+Please contact Prasad Pandit (prasadp4009@gmail.com) if you have any questions.

 Thank You..!!!!!!!